Need a sure-fire way to improve career performance at your organization?

 The practice of reflecting and sharing can lead to a stronger sense of self-efficacy, which can, in turn, lead to future success.
 “When we stop, reflect, and think about learning, we feel a greater sense of self-efficacy,” Gino notes.
 “We’re more motivated and we perform better afterward.”

 Self-reflection is not just a philosophical exercise; it is a powerful career-building tool.
 When we take the time to reflect on our work, we gain valuable insights into our strengths, weaknesses, and areas for improvement.
-Similar to how a mirror reflects our physical appearance, self-reflection allows us to see ourselves in a professional sense, giving us a clear picture of where we stand and where we want to go in our careers.
+Self-reflection gives you an accurate read on your professional strengths and gaps.
+This is the kind of clarity that’s genuinely difficult to develop without stepping outside the daily grind to examine it.

 But what does self-reflection really entail?
 It goes beyond simply thinking about our past actions and achievements.
 Self-reflection involves deep introspection, a willingness to confront our shortcomings, and the desire to grow and develop professionally.
 It requires us to ask ourselves tough questions, such as: